 While it is important to reduce saturated fat, do not overly restrict total fat (aim for less than 25–35% of total calories from fat).
 Excess carbohydrate can actually raise your triglycerides, while lowering HDL cholesterol, which is the "good" kind of cholesterol.
 This is why the recommendation is to replace saturated fat with healthier unsaturated fat.
 Also, limit sugary foods such as candy, soda, and sweets.
 Choose whole grain carbohydrates, such as whole wheat bread and brown rice.

 Often losing as little as a 5-10 pounds can help lower your triglyceride level.
 To lose weight, cut down on excess calories from all sources, not just fat.
-Combine this decreased intake with a regular exercise program to increase your calorie expenditure.
+Combine this decreased intake with a regular exercise program to increase the amount of calories you burn.

-The American Heart Association recommends being physically active for 30 minutes on most days of the week.
+The American Heart Association recommends being physically active for 150 minutes of moderate exercise per week.
 If you are not physically active already, you can start with 10 minutes of moderate activity like walking, swimming, or yoga, and gradually increase your activity.
 Talk to your doctor before starting an exercise program.

 United States Department of Agriculture